Honeycomb (geometry): Uniform 3-honeycombs

 A 3-dimensional uniform honeycomb is a honeycomb in 3-space composed of uniform polyhedral cells, and having all vertices the same (i.e., the group of [isometries of 3-space that preserve the tiling] is transitive on vertices).
 There are 28 convex examples in Euclidean 3-space, also called the Archimedean honeycombs.

 A honeycomb is called regular if the group of isometries preserving the tiling acts transitively on flags, where a flag is a vertex lying on an edge lying on a face lying on a cell.
 Every regular honeycomb is automatically uniform.
 However, there is just one regular honeycomb in Euclidean 3-space, the cubic honeycomb.
 Two are quasiregular (made from two types of regular cells):

 The tetrahedral-octahedral honeycomb and gyrated tetrahedral-octahedral honeycombs are generated by 3 or 2 positions of slab layer of cells, each alternating tetrahedra and octahedra.
 An infinite number of unique honeycombs can be created by higher order of patterns of repeating these slab layers.

 Space-filling polyhedra

 A honeycomb having all cells identical within its symmetries is said to be cell-transitive or isochoric.
 In the 3-dimensional euclidean space, a cell of such a honeycomb is said to be a space-filling polyhedron.
 A necessary condition for a polyhedron to be a space-filling polyhedron is that its Dehn invariant must be zero, ruling out any of the Platonic solids other than the cube.

-Five space-filling polyhedra can tessellate 3-dimensional euclidean space using translations only.
+Five space-filling convex polyhedra can tessellate 3-dimensional euclidean space using translations only.
 They are called parallelohedra: